chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/simple-component.md

 initStoryshots();
 ```

-And finally we need to make a small adjustment to our `jest` key in `package.json`:
+And finally, we need to make a minor adjustment to our `jest` key in `package.json`:

 ```diff:title=package.json
 {